idearat/dotfiles/README.md

 personal preferences.
 A few minor configuration items are found in the .local.before file as well.

+You can edit the most meaningful of these files by using the two aliases 'vimit' and 'vimlocal' which open the .login.after and .localrc files respectively.

 ## VIM

-This configuration is built on top of the excellent Janus baseline.
+This configuration is built on top of the Janus vim setup baseline.
 Configuration of Janus is managed largely by putting your customizations in a ~/.janus folder.
 There's a default version of this folder containing 'idearat' content which represents my personal 'bundle'.
-See https://github.com/carlhuda/janus for complete information.
+See https://github.com/carlhuda/janus for complete information on customizing janus and vim.

-The default .vimrc file is a Janus file which load:
+The default .vimrc file is a Janus file which loads:

     ~/.vim/core/before/plugin/janus.vim
     ~/.vimrc.before
     ... pathogen bundles ...
     ~/.vimrc.after

-The .vimrc.after file provided is significantly customized to match my personal preferences.
-A few minor configuration items are found in the .vimrc.before file as well.
+The .vimrc.after file provided is a bit quirky.
+Because vim can load any number of plugins or file-type customizations the vimrc.after file I use adds an autocmd group and a BufReadPost rule to trigger running ~/.vimrc.final.
+This file _should_ be the last thing loaded by VIM other than anything triggered by the rules/settings in that file itself.
+It's all a little complex, but the vimvi alias will load the vimrc.final file for your edits.
+You don't need to mess with most of the other setup.

 ## Others